digitalknk/Jon-s-List-of-Awesome-Lists/readme.md

 # Jon's List of Awesome Lists
 ---

-Just my own collection of *"Awesome Lists"* that I want to follow but don't want to star since I am trying to keep up my stars.
-I have no plans to add my list to another awesome list, it does not compliy by [The awesome manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md).
+Just my own collection of *Awesome Lists* that I want to follow but don't want to star since I am trying to keep up my stars.
+I have no plans to add my list to another awesome list, it does not comply by [The awesome manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md).

 Suggestions and contributions are always welcome.